Operation Lumberjack: Impact on war plans

 The capture of the bridge convinced the Allied high command in Western Europe that they could envelop the German industrial area of the Ruhr as opposed to focusing primarily on General Bernard Montgomery's plan, Operation Plunder, which would bring the British 21st Army Group across the Rhine into northern Germany.

 The unexpected availability of the first major crossing of the Rhine, Germany's last major natural barrier and line of defense, caused Allied high commander Dwight Eisenhower to alter his plans to end the war.
-The ability to quickly establish a bridgehead on the eastern side of the Rhine and to get forces into Germany allowed the U.S. forces to envelop the German industrial area of the Ruhr.
+U.S. forces were able quickly to establish a bridgehead on the eastern side of the Rhine and to get forces into Germany.
+This allowed the U.S. forces to envelop the German industrial area of the Ruhr.
 The Allies were able to get six divisions across the Rhine before the Ludendorff Bridge collapsed ten days after it was captured on 17 March.
 Twenty-five soldiers were killed or went missing and three died later from injuries; 63 others were injured.
 Before it collapsed, five U.S. divisions had already used it and two adjacent tactical bridges to cross into Germany, creating a well-established bridgehead almost 40 km long, extending from Bonn in the north almost to Koblenz in the south, and 10 to 15 km deep.

 The bridge was not rebuilt after the war.
 However, the bridge towers remain and in 1980 a peace museum was opened to the public.